konstantint/SKompiler/README.md

     X, y = load_iris(True)
     m = RandomForestClassifier(n_estimators=3, max_depth=3).fit(X, y)

-Suppowe we need to express the logic of `m.predict` in SQLite.
+Suppose we need to express the logic of `m.predict` in SQLite.
 Here is how we can achieve that:

     from skompiler import skompile
     expr = skompile(m.predict)